algorand/pyteal/docs/state.rst

         If(otherStatus.hasValue(), otherStatus.value(), Bytes("none"))
     ])

-    # get "total supply" from the global context of Txn.ForeignApps[0]
+    # get "total supply" from the global context of the first app in Txn.ForeignApps
     # if "total supply" has not been set, returns the default value of 0
     otherSupply = App.globalGetEx(Int(1), Bytes("total supply"))
     Seq([